HL7/smart-app-launch/input/pages/scopes-and-launch-context.md

 Patient-specific scopes allow access to specific data about a single patient.
 *Which* patient is not specified here: clinical data scopes are all about *what* and not *who* which is handled in the next section.
 Patient-specific scopes start with `patient/`.
 Note that some EHRs may not enable access to all related resources - for example, Practitioners linked to/from Patient-specific resources.
+Note that if a FHIR server supports replacing one Patient record with another via `Patient.link`, the server documentation SHALL describe its authorization behavior.

 Let's look at a few examples: